stickies/stickies.github.com/_posts/2013-9-30-drb-for-president.markdown

 ---
 layout: stickie
 title: Drb For President
-meta: ruby api json http
+meta: ruby api json http druby drb
 ---
 I'm a bit tired of people trying to tell me what an api is.
 No it's not a json endpoint, go look it up.